 A cash-back credit card is a great way to earn rebates on your everyday purchases.
 The best cash-back credit cards refund a small percentage of every purchase you make on the card, either as a statement credit or cash in your bank account.

 Each card offers different cash back percentages for particular spending categories, so the best card for you depends on your individual spending profile.
 Luckily, you can compare multiple cards side-by-side with Ratehub.ca’s credit cards rewards calculator.

 Ratehub.ca’s best cash-back credit cards in Canada

-- Scotia Momentum Visa Infinite (4% cash back on gas, grocery, and restaurant purchases; annual fee waived for first year)
+- Scotia Momentum Visa Infinite (4% cash back on gas and grocery purchases; annual fee waived for first year)

 - SimplyCash Preferred from American Express (5% cash back on gas, grocery and restaurant purchases for first 6 months up to $300 cash back; 2% cash back on all purchases thereafter)

 - MBNA Rewards World Elite (2% cash back on all purchases; 10,000 bonus points with first eligible purchase, valued at $100)

-- SimplyCash Card from American Express (5% cash back on gas, groceries, and restaurants for first six months; 1.25% back after)
+- SimplyCash Card from American Express (2.5% cash back on gas, groceries, and restaurants for first three months; 1.25% back after)

 - Tangerine Money-Back Credit Card (2% cash back in up to 3 categories, and 0.5% on everything else)

 - BMO CashBack MasterCard (4% cash back for the first 4 months; 1% back after)